 - Care will be taken in accordance with the Data Protection Act 1998 and associated legislation to ensure that confidential or case-specific information that could identify individual organisations, children, young people, or families is not included in minutes or other CAPE information, unless that information is already in the public domain

-- Membership will be open to professionals primarily within the north of England who work in roles that support child protection and safeguarding activities across a range of education settings and services and others with similar responsibilities
+- Membership will be open to professionals primarily within the north of England who work in roles that support child protection and safeguarding activities and training across a range of education settings and services and others with similar responsibilities

 - Individuals who have undertaken this type of role may join or continue to be a member if their current work enables ongoing development of knowledge or skills relevant to the aims of CAPE